 Pros and Cons

-- Context-aware: Different errors can show different messages
+- Context-aware messages: Different errors show appropriate messages to users

 Take control at the DNS level before requests even reach your infrastructure.